-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1,849 C1 Total first-time, first-year (freshman) women who applied 2,345 Total first-time, first-year (freshman) who applied 4,194 C1 Total first-time, first-year (freshman) men who were admitted 1,699 C1 Total first-time, first-year (freshman) women who were admitted 2,138 Total first-time, first-year (freshman) who were admitted 3,837 C1 Total full-time, first-time, first-year (freshman) men who enrolled 575 C1 Total part-time, first-time, first-year (freshman) men who enrolled 132 Total first-year (freshman) men who enrolled 707 C1 Total full-time, first-time, first-year (freshman) women who enrolled 582 C1 Total part-time, first-time, first-year (freshman) women who enrolled 153 Total first-year (freshman) women who enrolled 735 Total first-year (freshman) who enrolled 1,442
+cascoquency energy aumicolom C1 Total first-time, first-year (freshman) men who applied 1,728 C1 Total first-time, first-year (freshman) women who applied 2,459 C1 Total first-time, first-year (freshman) men who were admitted 1,401 C1 Total first-time, first-year (freshman) women who were admitted 2,069 C1 Total full-time, first-time, first-year (freshman) men who enrolled 363 C1 Total part-time, first-time, first-year (freshman) men who enrolled 53 C1 Total full-time, first-time, first-year (freshman) women who enrolled 466 C1 Total part-time, first-time, first-year (freshman) women who enrolled 57